 Root Pruning

-Pruning a tomato plant doesn’t normally conjure up the idea of pruning roots.
+Pruning a tomato plant doesn’t typically conjure up the idea of pruning roots.
 However, root pruning can be beneficial if you’re looking to mature your plant quicker than normal, and it should be done after the fruits on the plant have developed but before they ripen.
 To root prune, insert a spade or long knife 3-5 inches (7.5-10 cm) from the base of the plant and cut an arc halfway along the plant about 8 inches (20 cm) deep into the soil.

 Pruning Tomato Plants in Pots (Containers)